Khandallah railway station: History

 Khandallah was one of three stations constructed by the Wellington and Manawatu Railway Company on what is now known as the Johnsonville Branch.
 It was opened on 21 September 1885 along with the first section of the company's line between Wellington and Paremata.
 Timetabled services began several days later on the 24th.

 As originally constructed by the WMR, the "flag" station had a single side platform, a small wooden passenger shelter, and a crossing loop.
 Later, after the government assumed control of the line, the station had a signal box built at the north end of the platform, a second loop and a back shunt.
 By 1947, there was only one loop and the second platform had been installed with its own passenger shelter.
 The back shunt and signal box were removed more recently, possibly when the WMR station building was replaced in 1967.

 In 1938 a Khandallah Town Hall meeting celebrated the commencement of the new suburban train service.

 In January 2019 a SUV was accidentally driven onto the station tracks.

+On 6 June 2026, a Matangi train set was misrouted onto a dead-end siding to the south of the station and crashed into a concrete buffer.
+The trains frame was severely damaged with a few passengers being injured and the driver being seriously injured.
+The train driver is reported to have passed a signal displaying a red aspect.